[Sir David Amess in the Chair]

 Many hon.
 Members, including my hon.
 Friend the Member for Merthyr Tydfil and Rhymney (Gerald Jones), raised the issue of second-hand goods and online purchases.
 How will the Government address that important issue?

 The OPSS is a step in the right direction but it does not go far enough in addressing the fundamental issue of the product safety regime.
 Clearly, the current policy is out of date and not fit for purpose.
 If we are to keep citizens safe, the Government must take firmer action now.

 It is a pleasure to serve under your chairmanship, as always, Sir David, with your vast experience of this place.
 I congratulate the hon.
 Member for Swansea East (Carolyn Harris) on securing this important debate, and I am grateful to hon.
 Members from both sides of the House for their thoughtful input.
 The hon.
-Lady is a true champion for her constituency, as I know from my work on the private Member’s Bill in relation to parental bereavement.
+Lady is a true champion for her constituency, as I know from my work on the Parental Bereavement (Leave and Pay) Bill.
 She has made a huge contribution to the lives of people across our country, and I commend her not only for the work that she does, but for the way in which she does it.

 Let me be clear that there is no doubt about the Government’s commitment to maintaining the highest level of consumer protection.
 I have a wide and varied brief.
 As the Minister responsible for small business, consumers and corporate responsibility, I cover postal issues, competition policy and retail.
 I lose track of the number of things that should be on my business card, but it would not fit in my pocket if it had everything on.
 I reassure the Chamber that consumer protection is of the utmost importance, however, and if anything keeps me awake at night, it is ensuring that this country has a product safety regime that keeps us all safe.
 The Government’s commitment led to the first ever national technical expertise to support local authority trading standards teams in their vital work of enforcing product safety.